This cherry canary melon vegan sherbet is sure to satisfy your sweet tooth! It’s the perfect frozen treat for a hot summer day.

-In search of a summer treat, ice cream and other frozen desserts certainly come to mind.
+In search of a summer treat, ice cream certainly come to mind.
 So far, Chicago’s summer has been a mix of thunderstorms, and sunny, beautiful weather, sometimes over the course of a day.
-A darker tableau bursting with brightly-colored fruit seemed a fitting photo.
-I set up these modern vanitas-inspired photos on a cloudy day for this sherbet recipe, springing into action whenever the sun came out for a few minutes.
+A darker tableau bursting with brightly colored fruit seemed a fitting photo.
+I set up these modern vanitas inspired photos on a cloudy day for this sherbet recipe, springing into action whenever the sun came out for a few minutes.

 - 3/4 cup sugar